beaverbuilder/documentation/docs/beaver-builder/styles/visibility/change-item-visibility-by-device-size.md

 * **Small Device**
   The element will be visible or hidden for devices like portrait tablets, and smartphones.

-## Combinations
+## Multi-selection

+The device toggle supports multi-selection and allows you to select more than one device.
+As a result, you are not limited to preset combinations, such as Large & Medium or Medium & Small, and can create any combination you wish.

-It is possible to create whatever combination you wish, such as hiding a Heading module on Extra Large and Small devices.
-To accomplish this, click on the Extra Large and Small devices so that they become inactive.
+It is possible, for example, to display a row on Extra Large, Large, and Small devices and hide the row on Medium devices.
+In addition, a Heading module can be hidden on Extra Large and Small devices, but displayed on Large and Medium devices.

 ![Device Toggle Combinations](/img/beaver-builder/advanced-tab--visibility--2.jpg)